-Configure, install, start the license server This phase involves installing and starting up the FlexNet license server as a service.
-Before installing the license the option to configure settings that define the local environment which the license server will run.
-(These settings can be after installation as well.)
-See Configuring, Installing, and Starting the Local Licenchapter. server, you have vironment in e edited any time
+Phase Task Description 1 Configure, install, start the license server This phase involves installing and starting up the FlexNet Embedded local license server as a service.
+Before installing the license server, you have the option to configure settings that define the local environment in which the license server will run.
+(These settings can be edited any time after installation as well.)
+See Configuring, Installing, and Starting the Local License Server in this chapter.